disler/lllm/README.md

-# Local LLMs with LLamafile
+# LLLM Local LLMs with LLamafile